 WORK-RELATED CAREER EXPERIENCE

-Age 5, on ukulele (first instrument studied) and hula.
-First group/band performed with (sixth grade / age 10) – Honolulu, Hawaii.
+Age 5, on ‘ukulele (first instrument studied) and hula.
+First group/band performed with at age 10, on drums – Honolulu, Hawaii.

-Junior High and High School Band – Percussion section, as well as performing with various musical groups and classical ensembles.
+Junior High and High School Band – Percussion section, as well as performing with various musical groups and classical ensembles (drums and percussion).
 Also performed as a solo act on ukulele, harmonica, and guitar – Honolulu, Hawaii.

-Concert band, symphonic band, marching band, orchestra, stage band, and percussion ensemble, as well as playing with a wide variety of groups; styles including: Hawaiian, Rock, Soul, Pop, Rhythm and Blues, Show, Country-Western, Dixieland Jazz, Top 40, Latin, and Jazz – Honolulu, Hawaii.
+As a percussionist: concert band, symphonic band, marching band, orchestra, stage band, and percussion ensemble, as well as playing with a wide variety of groups (on drum set), styles including: Hawaiian, Rock, Soul, Pop, Rhythm and Blues, Show, Country-Western, Dixieland Jazz, Top 40, Latin, and Jazz – Honolulu, Hawaii.

 Jingles (radio), television commercials, and demos.

 2000 – Present: teaching group, private, and Skype ‘Ukulele Lessons